viewthespace/rubyxls/README.md

 Generate XLS files using ruby.
 Rubyxls provides a simple DSL :o express anything from simple ruby strings to complex Active Record models.
 Support for multi-sheet workbooks, chart generation, and formula based cells included.

+**This would not have been possible without the hard work of the Axlsx team.
+Thanks for creating the foundation that Rubyxls is built on top of!
+Please be sure to check out their repo here: https://github.com/randym/axlsx.**

 ## Installation

 Add this line to your application's Gemfile: